BestTimesToVisit.com Logo

 Speedboat

-Speedboats are the most common mode of transport for resorts closer to Malé and for inter-island travel between nearby local islands.
-They offer a faster alternative to ferries and are often arranged by resorts or can be hired privately.
+Speedboats are the workhorse for transfers to resorts closer to Malé and for inter-island travel between local islands.
+They offer a faster alternative to ferries and are more accessible for shorter distances.

 Public Ferries

-The most budget-friendly way to travel between local islands and to some guesthouses, public ferries are operated by the Maldives Transport and Contracting Company (MTCC).
-They offer a glimpse into local life but are significantly slower.
+The most budget-friendly way to travel between local islands and to some guesthouses.
+These ferries are slow but offer a genuine glimpse into local life and stunning ocean vistas.

 Dhoni